 Councilmember Johnson appreciates staff making our Code more user friendly and removing conflicting and inconsistent information.
+Johnson wishes to add that a member may be removed if they are provided notice.

-Moved by Councilmember Johnson, seconded by Councilmember Dietz, to Amend the Ordinance to include, "A member shall be entitled to notice and a hearing before Town Council prior to any vote being taken regarding such member's removal."
+Moved by Councilmember Johnson, seconded by Councilmember Dietz, to Amend the Ordinance requiring that the member be given notice of the hearing to be able to attend.
 The motion failed by the following vote:

-- Yes: 3 Cavey, Johnson, Dietz - No: 4 Hollingshead, LaFleur, Bracken, Gray
+Yes: 3 - Cavey, Johnson, Dietz

+No: 4 - Hollingshead, LaFleur, Bracken, Gray

 Councilmember LaFleur asked How would that work for downtown stakeholders.
 Hyman stated one thing they cannot control is the method by which state law states DDA member removal requires a hearing.
 This provision would apply to all Town boards and commissions that a member who is subject to a potential removal would have the right to be notified in advance and have a hearing before Council.
 LaFleur asked how it would apply to Design Review Board members who are stakeholders as they can be members of the DDA that are not necessarily residents and for property owners which are not necessarily residents.
 Hyman stated the Design Review Board is silent to residency requirements and this ordinance would control that.

 Mayor Pro Tem Bracken did not recall that Council directed a residency requirement for the Design Review Board and does not agree with that policy change.